sheel-gandhi/Stock-Analysis/README.md

 ## Disadvantages of Refactoring

-  * Outcome of the analysis is compromised if vital steps are removed during refactoring
+  * Outcome of the analysis is compromised if vital steps are removed during refactoring.

-  * The whole pseudocode needs to be altered and in doing so, code can get more complex and difficult to understand
+  * The whole pseudocode needs to be altered and in doing so, code can get more complex and difficult to understand.

-  * Sometimes it is not worth the time to refactor the code with small datasets
+  * Sometimes it is not worth the time to refactor the code with small datasets.

 ## Disadvantage pertaining to VBA script

-Although in the VBA script, the loop runs once and in a shorter timeframe we get output, the code gets difficult to write and understand with the initialization of tickerIndex and the usage of tickerIndex variable in each of the if then condition statements to find the outcomes.
+Although in the refactored VBA script, the loop runs once and it takes shorter timeframe to get the outputs, the code gets difficult to write and understand with the initialization of tickerIndex and the usage of tickerIndex variable in each of the if then condition statements to find the outcomes.